 Symbols found in the image: This card is about female strength or taking control of a potentially dangerous situation by empathizing with the other rather than using brute force and domination.
 It’s a lion tamer being able to place her head inside the jaws of the carnivores creature, trusting it will not harm her, because she has taking time to connect with the animal and has shown it love and compassion.
 It’s overcoming fear to wrestle with a difficult situation that requires one to remain calm, centered and empathic.
 It’s the music that soothes the savage beast.
 It’s art expressing the horrors of war in such a way that people become moved to do something positive rather than exhibiting destructive, hopeless rage.
 Traditionally depicted is a woman and lion in a natural setting.
 She sits or stands behind the lion and holds his jaws open with her hands.
 He is passive, with tail between legs.
 He trusts she is no threat.

-Movies: Run Lola Run, Terminator II (Mom, but also the powerful, protective cyborg), Midnight Cowboy (final bus scene), Layla in Buffalo 66, and The Little Prince.
+Movies: Run Lola Run, Terminator II (Mom, but also the powerful, protective cyborg), Aliens, Midnight Cowboy (final bus scene), Layla in Buffalo 66, Winter's Bone and The Little Prince.